gitcompu/pcbwork/PCBHatHat.md

   3) SW-PD4 (@ Top Middle) - Routes pin PD4 of Mega 328 to CD4@MEGA-3DIGI-5V or Joystick or DHT11 (temperature sensor 1-wire proto)
   4) SW-HALL (@ Bottom Right) - Routes pin PA0 of Mega 328 to CA3@328-2A1D-5V or HALL Analog Sensor A1302 (Magnet sensor)
   5) SW-IR-RECV (@ Bottom right)- Routes pin PD5 of Mega 328 to CD5@MEGA-3DIGI-5V or TSOP-4838 (3-pin IR Receiver IC for remote)
+  6) SW-LM35Z (@ Top Right) - Connect Mega 328 pin A0 to either connector pin CA2 or to LM35Z Analog temperature sensor.
-  6) PB0-GP1 (@ Top Middle) - Connects PB0 Mega 328 pin to either 5G1 or 5G5
+  7) PB0-GP1 (@ Top Middle) - Connects PB0 Mega 328 pin to either 5G1 or 5G5
-  7) PB1-GP2 (@ Top Middle) - Connects PB1 Mega 328 pin to either 5G2 or 5G7
+  8) PB1-GP2 (@ Top Middle) - Connects PB1 Mega 328 pin to either 5G2 or 5G7

 ### Do not power on board unless you have